-- You are departing or returning to the lane - Unstable driving - You are on a roundabout and the vehicle in front is not detected - You are continuously driving in a circle - The vehicle in front has an unusual shape - The vehicle in front is driving uphill or downhill. - The pedestrian or cyclist is not fully detected, for example, if the pedestrian is leaning over or is not fully walking upright - The pedestrian or cyclist is wearing clothing or equipment that makes it difficult to detect as a pedestrian or cyclist
+- The pedestrian or cyclist is not fully detected, for example, if the pedestrian is leaning over or is not fully walking upright - The pedestrian or cyclist is wearing clothing or equipment that makes it difficult to detect as a pedestrian or cyclist

-Following image shows the image the sensor recognizes as vehicle, pedestrian, and cyclist.
+The illustration above shows the image the front view camera will detect as a vehicle, pedestrian and cyclist.

-- The pedestrian or cyclist in front is moving very quickly - The pedestrian or cyclist in front is short or is posing a low posture - The pedestrian or cyclist in front has impaired mobility - 5 \\\\\ 86
+- The pedestrian or cyclist in front is moving very quickly - The pedestrian or cyclist in front is short or is posing a low posture - The pedestrian or cyclist in front has impaired mobility - The pedestrian or cyclist in front is moving intersected with the driving direction - There is a group of pedestrians, cyclists or a large crowd in front

-- The pedestrian or cyclist in front is moving intersected with the driving direction - There is a group of pedestrians, cyclists or a large crowd in front - The pedestrian or cyclist is wearing clothing that easily blends into the background, making it difficult to detect - The pedestrian or cyclist is difficult to distinguish from the similar shaped structure in the surroundings - You are driving by a pedestrian, cyclist, traffic signs, structures, etc. near the intersection - Driving in a parking lot - Driving through a tollgate, construction area, unpaved road, partial paved road, uneven road, speed bumps, etc. - Driving on an incline road, curved road, etc. - Driving through a roadside with trees or streetlights - The adverse road conditions cause excessive vehicle vibrations while driving - Your vehicle height is low or high due to heavy loads, abnormal tire pressure, etc. - Driving through a narrow road where trees or grass or overgrown - There is interference by electromagnetic waves, such as driving in an area with strong radio waves or electrical noise
+- The pedestrian or cyclist is wearing clothing that easily blends into the background, making it difficult to detect - The pedestrian or cyclist is difficult to distinguish from the similar shaped structure in the surroundings - You are driving by a pedestrian, cyclist, traffic sign, structure, etc. near the intersection - Driving in a parking lot - Driving through a tollgate, construction area, unpaved road, partial paved road, uneven road, speed bumps, etc. - Driving on an incline road, curved road, etc. - Driving through a roadside with trees or streetlights - The adverse road conditions cause excessive vehicle vibrations while driving - Your vehicle height is low or high due to heavy loads, abnormal tire pressure, etc. - Driving through a narrow road where trees or grass are overgrown - There is interference by electromagnetic waves, such as driving in an area with strong radio waves or electrical noise